Shawn Johnson Claps Back After Being Shamed Over Baby's First Flip

 Shawn Johnson has no time for mommy shamers.

-The Olympic gymnast and husband Andrew East took their baby girl, Drew Hazel East, 3 months, a vacation to Miami this weekend.
+The Olympic gymnast and husband Andrew East took their baby girl, Drew Hazel East, 3 months, on a vacation to Miami this weekend.
 And while relaxing on the beach, the little one reached an adorable milestone by doing her first flip (with the assistance of her mom, of course).

 In the video, Johnson sits on her knees as she carefully and slowly turns her daughter (lovingly nicknamed "Roo") upside down, then back to right side up.
 East comes in at the end of the video and gives the 3-month-old a big kiss.
 Given that her mama is an expert at flipping, this is quite the adorable video.